Skip to main content

 Institutional Investor is proud to recognize leaders within the allocator community for their outstanding contributions to portfolio development at the second annual AlphaEdge Recognition Dinner.
 Prior to the event, we sat down with Yokasta Segura-Baez, whose firm, ArcLight Capital Partners, is recognized in the category of Outstanding LP-GP Partnerships.

 Yokasta Segura-Baez has made collaboration a cornerstone of her career.
-She has over 20 years of experience in Investor Relations and fundraising.
+She has over 20 years of experience in Investor Relations and Fundraising.
 Before she joined ArcLight in 2022, she was with Capital Dynamics, where she managed North America's strategic investor and consultant relationship management.
-Previously, Yokasta held senior positions with Campbell Lutyens, Pantheon and Ardian.
+Previously, Yokasta held senior positions with Campbell Lutyens, Pantheon, and Ardian.
 She has also been extensively involved in promoting both diversity and ESG initiatives.

-She holds a J.D. in International Law from the University of Santo Domingo, an M.A. in International Relations and Politics from the University Catolica of Santo Domingo, and a Finance Certification from New York University.
+She holds a J.D. in International Law from the University of Santo Domingo, an MA in International Relations and Politics from the University Catolica of Santo Domingo, and a Finance Certification from New York University.

 The following has been edited for length and clarity.